Rowing at the 1900 Summer Olympics – Men's coxed pair: Background

 This was the first appearance of the event.
 Rowing had been on the programme in 1896 but was cancelled due to bad weather.
 The men's coxed pair was one of the original four events in 1900, but was not held in 1904, 1908, or 1912.
 It returned to the programme after World War I and was held every Games from 1924 to 1992, when it (along with the men's coxed four) was replaced with the men's lightweight double sculls and men's lightweight coxless four.

 Competition format

 The coxed pair event featured three-person boats, with two rowers and a coxswain.
 It was a sweep rowing event, with the rowers each having one oar (and thus each rowing on one side).
 The tournament featured two rounds: semifinals and a final.
 There were two semifinals, each with 3 or 4 boats; the top two in each advanced to the final.
 The final was a four-boat race.

 The distance for each race was 1750 metres, rather than the 2000 metres which was becoming standard even at the time (and has been used in the Olympics since 1912, except in 1948).
+Rather than Olympic medals, the winning team was awarded a bronze statue titled La Chanson.